 University of Baltimore

-University of Maryland University College
+University of Maryland Global Campus

-At the University of Maryland University College, students can earn a Master of Science (MS) in Accounting and Financial Management degree entirely online.
-The program is ideal for accountants, financial managers, and other mid-career professionals who are interested in leadership roles in their industry.
-The curriculum focuses on relevant experiential learning, and students study case studies, analyze current data sets, and complete projects for real companies.
+Through the University of Maryland Global Campus (UMGC), students can earn a Master of Science (MS) in Accounting and Financial Management degree entirely online.
+The IACBE-accredited program is ideal for accountants, financial managers, and other mid-career professionals interested in leadership roles in their industry.
+The curriculum consists of 36 semester credits and focuses on relevant experiential learning, and students study case studies, analyze current data sets, and complete projects for real companies.
 Through coursework and projects, students learn how to analyze financial statements and make strategic management decisions in the short and long term.
 The curriculum is designed with the input of industry leaders and employers to ensure the coursework is relevant to the accounting field.
-This degree prepares students for accounting certifications like CPA, but students are also prepared to pursue other professional certifications in auditing, financial management, fraud, and tax preparation.
+This degree prepares students for accounting certifications like the CPA designation and professional certifications in auditing, financial management, fraud, and tax preparation.

 Maryland CPA Requirements

-Career Opportunities for Accounting Grads in Maryland
+Career Opportunities for Accounting Graduates in Maryland

 Maryland Accounting Salary and Jobs by Metro Area

-|Metro Area||Accountants & Auditors Employed||Average Annual Salary|
+|Metro Area||Accountants & Auditors Employed12||Average Annual Salary12|

-Schools with Accounting Degree Programs in Maryland
+Maryland Schools with Accounting Degree Programs

 Howard Community College